- Using separate bedrooms for your twins

 When your twins share the same bedroom

-Either from choice or out of necessity to share, you need to ensure that everyone, including yourself, gets enough rest.
+Either out of choice or out of necessity to share, you need to ensure that everyone, including yourself, gets enough rest.
 Here are a few tips to make sharing a room less frustrating.

 Put their cribs/beds on opposite ends

-When the cribs are too close, your twins will turn bedtime hours into a playing party.
+When the cribs are too close, your twins will turn bedtime hours into a play party.

-Putting their cribs on opposite ends will reduce interaction hence everyone sticks to the bedtime hours.
+Putting their cribs on opposite ends will reduce interaction, so everyone sticks to the bedtime hours.

 Compromise on space

 Not every twin wants to share a room.
-When they are older, 2 years going upwards, they may want privacy and space.
+When they are older, 2 years old and upwards, they may want privacy and space.
 The problem is that you may not have an extra room.
-How then do you make things work out?
+How then, do you make things work out?

 - Put a drawer or shelf between the beds for an illusion of space.
-It might be small, but having something between their sleeping areas will offer the comfort of having their space.
+It might be small, but having something between their sleeping areas will offer the comfort of having their space back.
 Spruce it up by having each side of the room display their personality.

 Will separating my twins break their twin bond?

-Here is where the phrase “Whatever works” fits the bill.
-What works best for you, is convenient, and not a sleep depriver?
+Here is where the phrase “whatever works” fits the bill.
+What works best for you, is convenient, and isn’t a sleep depriver?
 Choose that.